13 Things That Happen to Your Body When You Eat Lemons

 Nothing ruins the mood like bad breath.
 But if you’re out of gum or mints, reach for a lemon!
-Lemons are known to freshen up your home, and the same can be said for your mouth.
+Eating lemon is known to freshen up your home, and the same can be said for your mouth.
 The acid in lemon juice neutralizes odors, which helps combat nasty breath from things like garlic and onions.

 …But They Can Wreak Havoc on Your Teeth

 Just don’t go overboard on the lemon juice.
 Lemons are highly acidic, which can wear away the enamel of your teeth.
 Once your tooth enamel is gone, there’s no getting it back, and enamel erosion can lead to discoloration and extreme tooth sensitivity.
 Lemons may have amazing health benefits, but it’s best to enjoy them in moderation (like anything else).